 I am designing the filtering for my measurement signal chain, are there rules of thumb for which filter order that I should use?

-The order of the antialiasing lowpass filter, LPF, depends on the ADC sampling frequency, fs, the input signal bandwidth, SignalBW and the magnitude of out-of-band signals or noise producing aliasing errors.
+In a signal chain the order of a lowpass filter, LPF, depends on the ADC sampling frequency, fs, the input signal bandwidth, SignalBW and the magnitude of out-of-band signals or noise producing aliasing errors.
 The highest aliasing errors are out-of-band signals or noise in a frequency zone around fs and equal to 2xSignalBW (a worst-case aliasing zone is fs ± SignalBW).
-Any signal in the aliasing zone will fold back into a lower frequency and will be undistinguishable from a legitimate input signal.
+Any signal in the aliasing zone will fold back into a lower frequency and mix with the input signal.

-The purpose of the antialiasing filter is to reduce the amplitude of the signals in the aliasing zone so that, when they fold back in the SignalBW, they are kept well below the legitimate input signal.
+A LPF before the ADC will attenuate signals or noise in the worst-case aliasing zone.
+A LPF order is the number of 1st and 2nd order LPF stages.
+For example, one RC filter is a first order LPF and one active RC filter is a second order LPF.
 The higher the LPF order the higher the stopband attenuation in the aliasing zone.
-In an oversampled signal chain, fs is much higher than SignalBW (fs at least 10xSignalBW) a 2nd or 3rd order LPF may provide adequate attenuation at ≥fs (-40dB and -60dB for a 2nd and 3rd order Butterworth LPF respectively when the -3dB corner is equal to SignalBW).
+In an oversampled signal chain, fs is much higher than SignalBW (fs at least 10xSignalBW) a 2nd or 3rd order LPF provides adequate attenuation at ≥fs (-40dB and -60dB for a 2nd and 3rd order Butterworth LPF respectively).
 In case fs is very close to SignalBW, for example fs=5xSignalBW, then a 4th or 5th order LPF maybe required to provide at least -50dB to -70dB attenuation at fs.
-Also, placing the -3dB frequency of the antialias filter at the SignalBW may introduce unacceptable magnitude droop and phase distortion in the SignalBW.
-In that case the -3dB frequency needs to be increased, which in turn will require a higher order antialias filter.